Codecademy-Curriculum/MinimalAPI/lessons/narrative-and-checkpoints/narrative-and-checkpoints-template.md

 ### Narrative:

 So far, our API returned the same fixed message every time — like `“Hello World”` or the current time.
-But think about a real website or app.
-It needs to do more than just say the same thing all the time.
-For example, imagine a website where users can look up information about different people or products.
+But the real websites or apps need to respond differently depending on what the user asks for.
+For example, if someone wants to see their profile or check a product, the app needs to know *which* user or product they mean.

-If someone wants to see their profile page, the website needs to know which user to show.
-Or if they want to see details about a specific product, the app must know which product they mean.
-This means the API has to understand and respond differently depending on what the user asks for.
-That’s where **route parameters** are used.
+That’s where **route parameters** come in.
+They’re like method parameters but used in the URL.
+They let us pass values through the web address so the API can respond with something specific.

-A route parameter is a part of the web address (URL) that acts like a placeholder for values.
-For example:
+Here’s a simple example:

 ```cs
 app.MapGet("/greet/{name}", (string name) => $"Hello, {name}!");
 ```

 Here, `{name}` is the route parameter.
-If you visit `/greet/Sam`, the `{name}` part captures `“Sam”` and passes it to the endpoint.
+If we visit `/greet/Sam`, the `{name}` part captures `“Sam”` and passes it to the endpoint.
 The result will be `“Hello, Sam!”`

 Route parameters can also be limited by constraints.
 A constraint ensures the value matches a specific type — like an integer.
 For example: